-Initially, Blackbaud informed SFUHS that the fields in the database backups containing personal information were encrypted and not accessible by the unauthorized individual.
-However, Blackbaud's further investigation determined that this was not the case, and informed SFUHS of their updated findings on September 29, 2020.
+Since our initial notification, Blackbaud informed Fort Hays State University Foundation of the findings of a further investigation that revealed that certain fields in the database backups containing personal information previously identified as encrypted were not encrypted and therefore accessible by the unauthorized individual.
+Blackbaud informed Fort Hays State University Foundation of their updated findings on September 29, 2020.